Develop a beautiful sound,

 I later completed my Master’s degree in World Music Performance at University of Agder in Norway and University of Gothenburg in Sweden.
 During my master’s studies, my work focused on improvisation, interplay, and solo performance.
 My master’s thesis, How to Explore Contemporary Potentials of the Duduk, explored extended techniques and electronic treatments, opening new sonic and expressive possibilities for the instrument.
 This research led to new compositions and eventually to my second solo album, Echoes of Becoming, which received wide attention from European music magazines.

 As a performer, I work both as a soloist and in collaborations, performing on different stages across Europe.
-I have collaborated with internationally recognized Norwegian jazz and improvisation musicians such as Arve Henriksen, Jan Bang, Bugge Wesseltoft, and Eivind Aarset, all of whom also took part in Echoes of Becoming.
+I have collaborated with internationally recognized Scandinavian jazz and improvisation musicians such as Arve Henriksen, Jan Bang, Bugge Wesseltoft, and Eivind Aarset, all of whom also took part in Echoes of Becoming.
 I have worked across genres and formats, using the duduk in borderless musical contexts and exploring new sounds and forms of expression beyond its traditional roles.

 I founded Global Duduk Academy to bring together everything I have learned through tradition, experimentation, performance, and teaching into a clear, structured, and human way of learning the duduk.
 The Academy is designed especially for those who feel the instrument’s depth but struggle to find a reliable path forward and a beautiful community to walk that path with.